zkcilef/juice-shop-ghas-workshop/_labs/lab3.md

 With Code Scanning enabled, we want to block vulnerable code from entering the codebase.
 We can define a repository ruleset to enforce this.
 Also, let's see how Copilot Autofix can help fix security vulnerabilities for us.

+This lab covers parts of the following exam domains:

+Domain 4: Configure and use code scanning
+Domain 5: Use code scanning with CodeQL
+Domain 6: Describe GitHub Advanced Security best practices

 ## Exercise 1: Introduce a code scanning security vulnerability

 1. Let's open up the repository in Codespaces!
 Navigate to the **Code** tab in the repo and click on the green **Code ▾** button.
 Then, click on **Codespaces** tab and **Create codespace on main**.